avatarkey/mactags2csv/README.md

 # MacOS Tagged Files Analyzer

-This repository contains two Python scripts to help you analyze files tagged in MacOS.
+I wrote two Python scripts to help you analyze files tagged in MacOS for educational process in data mining and visualizing charts.
 The first script generates a CSV file containing details of tagged files, while the second script creates an interactive line graph to visualize the growth of files over time based on their tags.

+You can use it to see the expansion of your tagged files over time, e.g personal photos or images, or your video library.

 ## Scripts